Information related to COVID-19

 Maintain Medicaid Eligibility

 Florida Medicaid Coverage has been extended until the end of the state of emergency.
 This means no Medicaid recipient will lose Medicaid eligibility during the state of emergency.
-Letters are being sent to recipients to let them know that their Medicaid has been extended.

 Extend Time to Complete Medicaid Application